 Moods for Birth

 Moods and their effect can influence labor.
-When the mother is feeling safe and happy in her situation her body is able to release oxytocin and beta endorphins that promote an easy and effective labor.
+When the mother is feeling safe and happy in her situation her body is able to release oxytocin and beta-endorphins that promote easy and effective labor.
 And when the mother feels scared and unsafe her body releases adrenaline and cortisol promoting a negative state.

 Below are some of the ways moods affect the body.